|Photo by Greg Anderson|

 MAKING BEAUTIFUL MUSIC

-The Chorus rose to new heights in the 2011-2012 Season with performances of John Adams' challenging On the Transmigration of Souls and excerpts from George Gershwin's Porgy and Bess.
-In recent seasons, the Chorus has joined the MSO for such awe-inspiring works as Mahler's Symphony of a Thousand, Orff's Carmina Burana, Debussy's mystical Nocturnes, Rossini's jubilant Stabat Mater, the Requiems of both Verdi and Mozart, Holst's The Planets, excerpts from Mussorgsky's powerful Boris Godunov, Stravinsky's Symphony of Psalms and Mahler's Symphony No. 2 (Resurrection).
+In recent seasons, the Chorus has joined the MSO for such awe-inspiring works as Mahler's Symphony of a Thousand, Orff's Carmina Burana, Rossini's jubilant Stabat Mater, the Requiems of both Verdi and Mozart, Holst's The Planets, John Adams' challenging On the Transmigration of Souls, Mahler's Symphony No. 2 (Resurrection), excerpts from Gershwin's Porgy and Bess, Rachmaninoff's magnificent The Bells, Vaughan Williams'Toward the Unknown Region, and excerpts from Handel's Solomon, among others.

 HEAR THE ANGEL VOICES: A CHORUS CD!